dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 - How does the kernel return data to the user?
 - How to pass larger amounts of data?

-On `x86_64`, using registers to pass arguments/return values is the most straightfoward way.
+On `x86_64`, using registers to pass arguments/return values is the most straightforward way.
 Which registers specifically are left as an exercise to the reader.
 Note there's no right or wrong answer here (except maybe `rsp`), it's a matter of preference.

 Since designing an ABI can be a rather tricky thing to get *just right* the first time, an example one is discussed in the next chapter.
 Along with the methodology used to create it.